strangequarkkk/Effects-Of-Covid-19/README.md

 In this Coursework/Project,

 I analyzed the effects of Covid-19 from early March until just before Christmas last year by presenting the data acquired from https://coronavirus.data.gov.uk/details/download more clearly.
 I compared the weekly deaths caused by COVID-19 to the weekly deaths caused by Influenza and other causes.
-Also worked with a model which very crudely followed the trend observed between week 28-38.
+Also worked with a model which very crudely followed the trend in weekly infections observed between week 28-38 during the pandemic.

 Plotted and studied a simpler implementation of the SIR model, which was used to model the pandemic.